Possibly the finest trout fishing in Europe

 Most Comfortable Trout Lodge in Iceland

-Laxardal is serviced from Raudholar lodge which is a modern Scandinavian style lodge looking out over the broad river.
-The lodge has twelve rooms that can be taken on a single occupancy basis with a twin bed for those rod sharing.
+Laxardal is serviced from Raudholar lodge which is a modern Scandinavian style lodge overlooking the broad river.
+The lodge has 12 rooms which can be taken on a single occupancy basis with a twin bed for those rod sharing.
 The guests share three communal bathrooms.
 The food is wholesome and served in a buffet style, perfect after a day on the water.

-There is an excellent wader room, hot tub & sauna and recently installed Wi-Fi (although connection cannot be guaranteed).
+There is an excellent wader room, hot tub and sauna and Wi-Fi (although connection cannot be guaranteed).

-Above the famous salmon beats of the Laxá I Adaldal on the North coast of Iceland.
-The lodge is situated one hour’s drive east of Akureyri and 30 minute’s drive south of Húsavík.
+Above the famous salmon beats of the Laxá I Adaldal on the north coast of Iceland, the lodge is situated an hour drive east of Akureyri and 30 minutes’ drive south of Húsavík.

 Day trips are possible to the whale watching town of Húsavík, Lake Myvatn and Godafoss waterfalls.